Welcome to Child Nutrition!

 Students should have money in their account or pay cash for meals or any menu items.
 The cashier will inform the student when money should be deposited into the account.
 Notices will also be given to the classroom teacher to send home with the students in the elementary schools.
 We ask that parents monitor their student's lunch account balances and send lunch money when needed.
 This can be done at www.PayPAMS.com

 A reimbursable meal will be given to students with insufficient funds.

 Meal Offerings & Reimbursable Meals

 All menus offerred in the cafeteria are planned by registered dietitians and meet the nutritional guidelines set forth by the United States and Texas Departments of Agriculture.

-Starting in the fall of 2017 there are new USDA regulations for Pre-K Meals.
-Pre-K student must take all the items on their menu.
-Pre-K menus are serve only and not offer vs serve.
-They cannot refuse items and do not get to choose their items.
-Pre-K menus meet the new Pre-K meal patterns.
+Pre-K students are welcome to eat school lunch in the cafeteria after their morning class or to come early and eat lunch in the cafeteria before their afternoon class.
+Pre-K meals have their own USDA meal pattern requirements.
+Pre-K student must take all the items on their set menu.
+Juice is limited to once per day so we save that for after school snack program.
 Pre-K students cannot have the flavored (chocolate) milk.
 They must have the unflavored (white) milk.
 Pre-K students cannot have grain-based desserts (granola bars, cinnamon rolls, grahams, etc.) or cereal with more than 6 grams of sugar per ounce.